JvanKatwijk/qt-dab/README.md

-I decided to merge the dab-rpi and sdr-j-dab version and rename the result - to distinguish from the Qt-free version -  Qt-DAB. the Qt-free version, the "command line only" version,  is named "dab-cmdline" and has its own repository.
+I decided to merge the dab-rpi and sdr-j-dab version and rename the result - to distinguish from the Qt-free version -  Qt-DAB.

+The Qt-free version, the "command line only" version,  is named "dab-cmdline" and has its own repository.

 The software - both the QT-DAB and the dab-cmdline version - supports decoding of terrestrial DAB and DAB+ reception with as input the  samplestream from either an AIRSPY, a SDRplay, a dabstick (rtl_sdr), a rtl_tcp server.